 - Include eating well, drinking water and outdoor exercise in your daily routine.

 - If at all possible, try not to work in your bedroom.
 This can cause your brain to associate the room with work rather than sleep.

 - Drink less alcohol and caffeine.
-If you’ve found your consumption of either of these rising over the last year, try to reduce your levels.
-With alcohol, try to instil at least two consecutive alcohol free days per week and when you do drink, try to drink half of what you would normally do.
+If you've found your consumption of either of these rising over the last year, try to reduce your levels.
+With alcohol, try to instill at least two consecutive alcohol-free days per week and when you do drink, try to drink half of what you would normally have.

 - There are a huge variety of meditation and mindfulness recordings to help sleep, anxiety levels, stress and alcohol reduction.
 Find ones that you like and listen to them in bed before you go to sleep.

 - Before going to bed, try a relaxing bath or some simple relaxation or stretching exercises - these are especially useful if you've been stuck at a desk all day.